Wash your hands

 - “Hey there, wow, you are looking great today.
 Did you color your hair?
 The color is great on you!
 Do me a favor, Johnny Candidate is out there in the waiting room expecting an interview.
 Can you go out there and tell him that I got suddenly sick and had to go home unexpectedly?
 We will have to reschedule the interview.
 Just apologize and send him home”.

 Just because the interview didn’t start, trust me, as soon as you hit the parking lot, it started.
 Watch your P’s and Q’s, cross your T’s and wash your hands.

-Nasty: not washing your hands after taking care of Number 2. an unreal maneuver of incredible technique, something that is ridiculously good, tricky and manipulative but with a result that can’t help but be admired, a phrase used to describe someone that is good at something. “he has a nasty forkball”
+Nasty: not washing your hands after taking care of Number 2. an unreal maneuver of incredible technique, something that is ridiculously good, tricky and manipulative but with a result that can’t help but be admired, a phrase used to describe someone who is good at something.
+“He has a nasty forkball”.